JeremiaStalder/advanced-econometrics/README.md

 ## Questions for Petyo:
 Note: Ask whether we actually need to use IV.
 Any way to test for reverse causality for cross section (no TS data)?
 We dont know any.
+Can we use additional papers as source? (many that also worked on the same dataset)

 **Davia:** research on eligibility for pension programs, paper structure, overleaf, a)-d)